energysistem/manuals/44367-Energy_MB9/en/020-Mantenimiento.md

-## Cuidado y mantenimiento
+## Care and maintenance

-*	No expongas tu *Energy Music Box 9* a humedad o altas temperaturas.
+*	 Do not expose your *Energy Music Box 9* to humidity or heat.

-*	No uses productos de limpieza corrosivos o abrasivos.
+*	 Do not use neither corrosive nor abrasive cleaning products.

-*	No lo desmontes.
-Cualquier reparación debe hacerla exclusivamente personal cualificado de Energy Sistem Technology, S.A.
+*	Do not disassemble the device.
+All reparation works should be carried out exclusively by qualified staff of Energy Sistem Technology, S.A.

-* No situes tu *Energy Music Box 9* al borde de una mesa o estantería para evitar caídas.
-El altavoz puede desplazarse cuando se está usando a volumen máximo debido a la vibración de la carcasa.
+* Do not place your *Energy Music Box 9* on a table edge or bookshelf in order to prevent falls.
+The speaker may move over the surface when used at maximum volume due to the housing vibration.

-*	Apaga tu *Energy Music Box 9* cuando no esté en uso y no lo dejes durante un largo periodo de tiempo con la batería completamente descargada.
+*	Turn off your *Energy Music Box 9* when you are not using it and do not let it completely discharged for a long time.